rcristea/AdderInator/README.md

 2. Open Number Adder Inator Inator 2000.exe

 ### Bugs
 1. Does not currently support multiple subsets that may add up to the target.
-The app will just higlight all the numbers that are included in any subset that adds up to the target.
+The app will just highlight all the numbers that are included in any subset that adds up to the target.
 Support will be added.